Property Investment Return

 Please let me introduce myself.
-I am a fellow property investor with over 12 years’ industry experience who also has a driving passion to make a real difference to the standards of property management in Brisbane.
+I am a fellow property investor with 15 years’ industry experience who also has a driving passion to make a real difference to the standards of property management in Brisbane.

 At Beyond Property Management, our passion is to see a change of focus…from volume-driven processes to personalised service focused on maximising the client’s return on investment.

 And so we decided to ‘be the change we wanted to see’.

-In launching our business model, we drew from our experiences as active property investors and managers of over twelve years, to develop a property management service that is value-adding to clients.
+In launching our business, we drew from our experiences as active property investors and managers of many years, to develop a property management service that is value-adding to clients.
 We put together our list of 10 Top Strategies for maximising returns and minimising risk in investing.

 Then we decided to share these tips with other investors.

 The information in our 10 Top Tips is designed to give questions, information, tips and strategies to ensure you are receiving the best possible return from your investment property.

 We hope the information both makes you money and saves you money… And also just empowers you to enjoy your journey as a landlord!

 Once we started writing our 10 Top Tips, we just kept going, so to get you started, here are a few basic questions that we feel are absolutely critical to ask a potential Property Manager.
 These are the key things you should know about your Property Manager before looking more closely at the more strategic tips in our 10 Top Tips.